 CALGARY & SURROUNDING AREA VISITOR INFORMATION

-Maureen Gladue (Chair), Trish Ives (1st Vice Chair), Robin Orsulak (2nd Vice chair), Al Perreault (Past Chair), Ted Haney (Director Liaison), Barry Duncan, Lisa Elliott, Charlene Gale, Bob Laackmann, Charlie Locke, Louise Locke, Kimberley Locke, Cheryl Myers, KC Pappas, Judy Pitt, Melissa McKay (Competitions Manager), Tammy Botsford (Agriculture Programming Manager)
+Maureen Gladue (Chair), Trish Ives (1st Vice Chair), Robin Orsulak (2nd Vice chair), Al Perreault (Past Chair), Maggie Schofield (Director Liaison), Barry Duncan, Lisa Elliott, Charlene Gale, Bob Laackmann, Charlie Locke, Louise Locke, Kimberley Locke, Cheryl Myers, KC Pappas, Judy Pitt, Melissa McKay (Competitions Manager), Tammy Botsford (Programming Manager)